-STREAMS kernel structures are contained in <sys/stream.h>
+STREAMS kernel structures are contained in <sys/stream.h> and <sys/strstat.h>.

 These and other STREAMS structures (shown in bold) contained in both parts of this guide will remain fixed in subsequent releases of UNIX System V, subject to the following: The offset of all defined elements in each structure will not change.
 However, the size of the structure may be increased to add new elements.